 MKDA designed a high-end, luxurious new workplace for Bank of Ireland to provide a sophisticated and functional environment that would support its intensive work.
 The team selected a mixture of light and dark walnut furniture to establish a warm and inviting ambience while also contrasting these tones with white glass and blue and yellow accents to brighten the space.
 Notably, the reception area has a wood slat, double-height ceiling with suspended circular pendant lighting, which creates a sense of grandeur and scale.
 The team also procured a range of artwork for the lobby, resulting in a sleek, gallery-like atmosphere.

-During the programming phase, the team had to keep in mind several significant requirements: firstly, due to the confidential nature of corporate banking, MKDA needed to include a significant number of private, closed offices.
+During the programming phase, MKDA had to keep in mind several significant requirements: firstly, due to the confidential nature of corporate banking, the workspace needed to have a large number of private, closed offices.
 In addition, the client requested that each department have its own separate and personal work areas while still establishing a cohesive space for all.
-As a result, we devised a balanced program that consisted of 25 offices, 40 workstations, and 15 trader desks.
-Furthermore, in order to satisfy space divisions among the departments, we placed a large pantry area in the heart of the space, directly in between the back offices and the trading desks.
-The cafe area also functions as a central gathering space for employees to come together for breaks, socialization, and corporate events.
+As a result, the team devised a balanced program that consisted of 25 offices, 40 workstations, and 15 trader desks.
+Furthermore, in order to satisfy space divisions among the departments, a large pantry was placed in the heart of the space, directly in between the back offices and the trading desks.
+The cafe area functions as a central gathering space for employees to come together for breaks, socialization, and corporate events.